dougj0220/java-digital-marketplace-example/README.md

           } ]
         }

-    Notice that there is an identity with the _pseudonym_ "digital-accountant" that already exists in the identity store.
+    Notice that there is an identity with the _pseudonym_ "digital-accountant" that already exists in the identity registry.
 This identity is used to _certify_ all digital tokens, transactions, and ledger entries.

 #### Running the Command Line Interface (CLI)
 A simple _command line interface_ (CLI) is provided to let you create new digital identities, tokens, and transactions.
 Here is an example scenario to play around with: